Tara-Cloud/aws-cdk-tutorial/README.md

 **Estimated Time to Complete**: 10-15 min (not including prerequisites)

 **Cost**: All AWS resources deployed in this tutorial fall within the [AWS Free Tier](https://aws.amazon.com/free/free-tier-faqs/).
-Make sure to follow clean up steps in 7 of this tutorial.
+Make sure to follow clean up instructions in *Step 7* of this tutorial.

 ## Tutorial Pre-Requisites
 - [ ] [Node.js (>= 10.13.0, except for versions 13.0.0 - 13.6.0)](https://nodejs.org/en)